 By default, there is only really one option that you can change about the title on a Joomla site.
 That is done from System and Global Configuration.
 Earlier in this blog, you went to the SEO settings on the right-hand side and changed the Search Engine Friendly URLs.

-In this lesson, you are going to go a little bit deeper into the settings.
-You are going to take a look at the Site Name in Page Titles setting.
+In this tutorial, you are going to go a little bit deeper into the settings.
+You are going to take a look at the Site Name in Page Titles parameter.

 What this would do is it puts your site name either before or after the main title of your content.
 The site name is chosen on the left-hand side on the Global Configuration, under the Site tab.

-On this particular site, the site name is OSTraining.
+On this particular site, the site name is Joomlashack.
 You have a choice of not including it, or putting it after your title, or before your title.

 My recommendation is that you consider adding your site name if you think you have the name people will recognize.